gavrielSorek/FlightSimulatorController/README.md

 # FlightSimulatorController

-__Introduction:__
+_Introduction:_

-This project is a android application which represents a flight gear controller.
+This project is an android application which represents a flight gear controller.
-With this application we can control the plan on the FlightGear desktop app.
+With this application we can control the aircraft on the FlightGear desktop app..

-__Video demonstration:__
+_Video demonstration:_

-You can find [here](TODO ADD VIDRIO) the video of the projec.
+You can find [here](TODO ADD VIDRIO) the video of the project.

-__Application main screen:__
+_Application main screen:_

 ![open screen](https://user-images.githubusercontent.com/58228085/122649520-cf392500-d136-11eb-8ab1-75949bb6cbf2.png)